adafruit/Adafruit_CircuitPython_Bundle/CODE_OF_CONDUCT.md

 You may report in the following ways:

-In any situation, you may send an email to <support@adafruit.com>.
+In any situation, you may email <support@adafruit.com>.

 On the Adafruit Discord, you may send an open message from any channel to all Community Moderators by tagging @community moderators.
-You may also send an open message from any channel, or a direct message to
+You may also send an open message from any channel, or a direct message to any Community Moderator.
-@kattni#1507, @tannewt#4653, @Dan Halbert#1614, @cater#2442,
-@sommersoft#0222, @Mr. Certainly#0472 or @Andon#8175.

 Email and direct message reports will be kept confidential.

-In situations on Discord where the issue is particularly egregious, possibly illegal, requires immediate action, or violates the Discord terms of service, you should also report the message directly to Discord.
+In situations on Discord where the issue is particularly offensive, possibly illegal, requires immediate action, or violates the Discord terms of service, you should also report the message directly to [Discord](https://discord.com/safety).

 These are the steps for upholding our community’s standards of conduct.

-1. Any member of the community may report any situation that violates the Adafruit Community Code of Conduct.
+1. Any member of the community may report any situation that violates the CircuitPython Community Code of Conduct.
 All reports will be reviewed and investigated.
-2. If the behavior is an egregious violation, the community member who committed the violation may be banned immediately, without warning.
+2. If the behavior is a severe violation, the community member who committed the violation may be banned immediately, without warning.
 3. Otherwise, moderators will first respond to such behavior with a warning.
 4. Moderators follow a soft "three strikes" policy - the community member may be given another chance, if they are receptive to the warning and change their behavior.
 5. If the community member is unreceptive or unreasonable when warned by a moderator, or the warning goes unheeded, they may be banned for a first or second offense.
 Repeated offenses will result in the community member being banned.
+6. Disciplinary actions (warnings, bans, etc) for Code of Conduct violations apply to the platform where the violation occurred.
+However, depending on the severity of the violation, the disciplinary action may be applied across Adafruit's other community platforms.
+For example, a severe violation on the Adafruit Discord server may result in a ban on not only the Adafruit Discord server, but also on the Adafruit GitHub organisation, Adafruit Forums, Adafruit Twitter, etc.

 ## Scope